junior-devleague/JDLA-Web-Development/src/morea/2_Intro_to_Command_Line/reading-shell.md

  - command line
 ---

-# What is a shell?
+# What is a Shell?

 A *shell* is the program that passes keyboard commands to the *operating system* (such as Windows, OS X, GNU/Linux, BSD) to carry out.